lopezzot/ATLTileCalTB/README.md

 <!--Geant Val integration-->
 ## Geant Val integration
 [Geant Val](https://geant-val.cern.ch/) is the Geant4 testing and validation suite.
 It is a project hosted on [gitlab.cern.ch](https://gitlab.cern.ch/GeantValidation) used to facilitate the maintenance and validation of Geant4 applications, referred to as <em>tests</em>.\
-The following are instructions to use ATLTileCalTB within Geant Val for batch submission.
+The following are instructions to use ATLTileCalTB within Geant Val, from batch submission to website deployment.
 1. **On lxplus**, clone ATLTileCalTB and the Geant Val geant-config-generator
    ```sh
    git clone https://github.com/lopezzot/ATLTileCalTB